szcf-weiya/benchmark.tree.regressions/README.md

 The respiratory is partially inspired by [benchopt](https://github.com/benchopt/benchopt), but aimed for a more R-user-friendly, easily-hacking, more statistically benchmarking.

+## :exclamation::exclamation::robot: Bot `@new-csv` :exclamation::exclamation:

+This repository supports an automated GitHub Action bot that listens for issues with title `@new-csv DataName URL Idx_of_Y`.
+The bot will create a new commit and open a pull request to add a new data for benchmarking automatically.
+For example, []().

 ## :evergreen_tree: What is the Repo Structure?

 ### Source Files